xzoert/graphene/README.md

 ## Querying

 Ok, now we can use our simple dataset to make some queries.
-This one is simplest, and is not even a query:
+This one is the simplest, and is not even a query:

      	$bookshop=$db->Bookshop->getBy("name","John's bookshop");